AydroPunk/AydroPunk/README.md

 - ⌨️ Creating the website for my own stationery shop so I can manage it better.
 - 🍃 Learning Javascript and React (both of them are so cool!)
-- 📚 Reading: "Skagboys - Irvine Welsh"
+- 📚 Reading: "Meditations - Marcus Aurelius"
 - 🎮 Playing: Red Dead Redemption 2 and Cyberpunk 2077.
 - 📺 I love anime; I love Evangelion, Cowboy Bepop and Serial Experiments Lain.
 <div >